-All shareholders are invited to attend Judo's AGM.
-Shareholders have an opportunity to submit questions to the Board or Judo's external auditor prior to the AGM and ask questions in person at the AGM.
+All shareholders are invited to attend Judo's AGM's.
+Shareholders have an opportunity to submit questions to the Board or Judo's external auditor prior to the AGM.

 A listed entity should ensure that all substantive resolutions at a meeting of security holders are decided by a poll rather than by a show of hands.